The annual campuswide talent show has raised more than $55,000 for Make-A-Wish® Foundation since the event's inception in 2007.

 “Each year we hold this event, it gives us another chance to help the community, and lets us do that in a really fun way,” said Vanessa Valdivia (DO ’21) president of the Berger Pediatrics Society.

-“As Osteopathic medicine program at PCOM, it’s important for us to see how what we do affects members of the community,” added Alexandria Ross (DO ’21) vice-president of the Berger Pediatrics Society.
+“As medical students, it’s important for us to see how what we do affects members of the community,” added Alexandria Ross (DO ’21) vice-president of the Berger Pediatrics Society.
 “And this is a great opportunity to bring the entire campus together to support a worthy cause.”

 Part talent show, part auction, students and faculty showcased their unique talents—from singing to stand-up comedy—and attendees “bid” on each talent, to raise money for Make-a-Wish®.
 Money was also raised through ticket sales and raffles.